aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 # The AWS .NET Mock Lambda Test Tool (Preview)

-The AWS .NET Mock Lambda Test Tool is a tool that mocks the Lambda environment, loads a .NET Core Lambda project and executes the selected code.
-An IDE that is attached to this tool can then debug and step through the .NET Core Lambda code.
+The AWS .NET Mock Lambda Test Tool is a tool that can be used to load a .NET Core Lambda project and execute the selected code inside an emulated Lambda environment.
+An IDE that is attached to the process hosting this tool can then debug and step through the .NET Core Lambda code.
+The tool is optimized for quick local debugging with minimal dependencies.

-This tool is not a local Lambda environment.
+**Note:** this tool is not a local Lambda environment.
 This tool is optimized for quick local debugging with minimal dependencies.
 For example, the targeted .NET Core Lambda code is run within the process of this tool which is run on the host OS.
 The host OS is usually Windows or macOS.
 The host OS is not Amazon Linux, the OS for the Lambda service.
 Due to these design differences, this tool is not intended to diagnose platform specific issues but instead it can be useful for debugging application logic issues.

 * [Getting Started](#getting-help)
 * [Installing and Running](#installing-and-running)